Quantego

 Digital design

 The digital design file is available here.
-This .io file can be imported into bricklink studio.
+This .io file can be imported into BrickLink Studio.
 The model is also available in the open LDraw format (.ldr), which is what powers the interactive 3D viewer above.

 Disclaimer